 The best way to prevent a reaction is to avoid peanuts and tree nuts.
 Avoiding

-nuts means more than just not eating them.
-It also means not eating any foods that
+these nuts means more than just not eating them.
+It also means not eating any foods

-The best way to be sure a food is nut free is to read
+The best way to be sure a food is nut-free is to read the food

-the label.
-Manufacturers of foods sold in the United States must state on their
+label.
+Manufacturers of foods sold in the United States must state on their labels

-labels whether foods contain peanuts or tree nuts.
+whether the foods contain peanuts or tree nuts.
 Check the ingredients list first.